UAE: How fintech startups make investing accessible to women, build financial literacy

 A 2024 report by the Swiss company UBS, based on a survey of 600 women in the Mena region, stated that almost half of women (48 per cent) have a low understanding of information related to investments.
 However, the survey also showed that women are increasingly interested in investing, with 62 per cent of respondents looking to seek out more information about investment opportunities.

-“I think there’s issues that women face [in general] and for Muslim women there’s another layer which is the whole Shariah compliant side of stuff,” he said.
-“The whole point now is bringing accessibility of Shariah compliant assets to people, because another issue has been, especially in the crypto space, it’s very easy to access tokens and investments that may be interest based,” he explained.
+“I think there’s issues that women face [in general] and for Muslim women, there’s another layer which is the whole Shariah-compliant side,” he said.
+“The whole point now is bringing accessibility of Shariah-compliant assets to people.
+Another issue is that especially in the crypto space, it’s easier to access tokens and investments that may be interest-based,” he explained.

-In terms of helping women become more financially literate, Ahmed said that Fasset is focused on three main things: literacy, accessibility, and confidence.
-“Financial empowerment comes from literacy and awareness comes from access and it comes from confidence.
+In terms of helping women become more financially literate, Ahmed said that Fasset is focused on three main things – literacy, accessibility, and confidence.
+“Financial empowerment comes from literacy, awareness comes from access, which then increases confidence.
 Those three things are the components that will get women into finance, including Muslim women,” he said.

-By 2030, Fasset hopes to have at least $100 million worth in assets owned by women on its platform.
-More broadly speaking, Ahmed said that he hopes to see more women investing in digital assets the near future.
+By 2030, Fasset hopes to have at least $100 million worth assets owned by women on its platform.
+Ahmed added that he hopes to see more women investing in digital assets the near future.
 “The beauty of crypto and digital assets is it is a decentralised component, meaning it is accessible to all,” he said.

 ALSO READ: